COV-IRT/SARS-CoV-2_workshop/module1/README.md

 ***

 ## Goals of this module
-This hands on tutorial will teach you how to explore Illumina raw sequence data and perform quality filtering and adapter trimming.
-We will also cover contaminate sequences removal (e.g. host DNA) and expolre one way of removing amplicon sequencing primers from the raw reads.
+This hands-on tutorial will teach you how to explore Illumina raw sequence data and perform quality filtering and adapter trimming.
+We will also cover contaminate sequences removal (e.g. host DNA) and explore one way of removing amplicon sequencing primers from the raw reads.
 The outputs of this tutorial will be used in the next modules.

 ## Learning Objectives
 * Learn how to review your raw fastqs files and asses quality.